khan1020/SE-Assignment/README.md

 # SE-Assignment
-this is my assignment of Software engneering for Dr.Gulsher leghari
+this is my asignment of Software engneering for Dr.Gulsher leghari

 **Documentation for ATM Code:**